mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab5/readme.md

 A 'Single Point of Failure' is a an event where a computer or system of computers loses internet connection.
 Generally, it is caused by a poor design with the internet distribution.
 Star, Ring, and Bus topologies can all suffer from SPOF.
 With a Star topology, the SPOF happens when the Hub or Switch fail.
 With Ring or Bus topologies, an SPOF can happen if one or more computers in the system crash / are disconnected.
 The Ring and Bus topologies have this built-in error because their design causes one computer to rely on the next.

+Infrastructure topology is very similar to Star topology, but it includes wired & wireless technology.
+Wireless Mesh topology is similar to Mesh Topology, but it includes wireless capabilities.
+I believe the Wireless Mesh Topology is the better system because it allows for wired & wireless connection while creating several redundancies for connection points.